bek000han/stock-sim/README.md

 > $ pip install -r requirements.txt

 - Set the API key for the IEX Cloud API:
-  - Sign up for an account at IEX Cloud.
+  - Sign up for an account at IEX Cloud at https://iexcloud.io/
   - Retrieve your API key from the account dashboard.
   - Set the API key as an environment variable with the name "API_KEY".